 EMDR (see EMDR page)- This is my major specialty.
-I help people desensitize the pain and memories of traumatic events.
-Then we reprocess those events to enable my clients to find more adaptive ways to view and understand what happened that caused the trauma.
-Cognitive Behavioral Therapy (CBT) is done in conjunction with EMDR or for those clients that prefer not to use EMDR.
+I help people desensitize the pain that is locked in the nervous system and memories of traumatic events.
+We reprocess those events to enable clients to find more adaptive ways to view and understand the trauma.
+Cognitive Behavioral Therapy (CBT; a form of talk therapy) is done in conjunction with EMDR or for those clients that prefer not to use EMDR.
+EMDR is not talk therapy.
+It has components of talk therapy, such as, we do talk to each other, but is considered a body-oriented therapy.
+EMDR is a comprehensive approach to therapy that integrates elements of psychodynamic, cognitive behavioral, interpersonal, experiential, and body-centered therapies to maximize treatment effects.

 My Graduate Training- Cognitive Behavioral Therapy